andikagr/syntaxracers/README.md

 **Master the Syntax.** Test your typing speed with real code snippets in your favorite programming languages.

 ![Syntax Racers Preview](./preview.png)
-*(Note: Add a screenshot of your application here and name it preview.png)*

 ## Description